blaizard/bzd/python/bzd/template/README.md

 - Support arrays and nested arrays, ex: `{{ a[b.c[d]].u }}`
 - Support a combination of all of this.

-Piped data can be of arbitrary type but the final substitued value must be either a number or a string.
+Piped data can be of arbitrary type but the final substituted value must be either a number or a string.

 ### For loops